Why go on a flying safari in Africa?

 - Aircraft rental options in South Africa

-- Aircraft rental prices
+- For Aircraft rental prices

 - Fuel prices, landing & handling fees, indemnity forms